 Replacing annotations with PHP attributes – with Rector

 Rector is a tool for automated refactoring of PHP code.
-It can handle a wide variety of changes on a language level and also supports upgrades for some of the more popular frameworks.
+It can handle a wide variety of language-level changes, and it also supports upgrades for several popular frameworks.

-For example, having Rector replace all annotations with PHP8 attributes was as simple as this:
+For example, using Rector to replace annotations with PHP 8 attributes was as simple as this:

 composer require rector/rector --dev